Ukraine PM offers more powers for regions to end eastern standoff

 These would allowing regions to plough back a portion of state taxes into the local economy and infrastructure.

-These 'de-centralisation' proposals appeared in part designed to meet separatists demands for self-rule, though they differ for calls by Russia for Ukraine to adopt a "federalised" model.
+These 'de-centralization' proposals appeared in part designed to meet separatists demands for self-rule, though they differ for calls by Russia for Ukraine to adopt a "federalized" model.

 DISARM APPEAL